-Both NASA policy and federal law require employees who observe a crime, misconduct, or mismanagement to report it to the OIG.
+Both NASA policy and federal law require employees who observe mismanagement, misconduct, or a crime to report it to the OIG.
 Employees who disclose matters to the OIG may do so freely without informing their supervisors.
 As a reminder, it is illegal for managers to retaliate against employees for bringing information to or cooperating with the OIG.

-Finally, OIG investigators and auditors reside at NASA Headquarters and every Center.
-Information about how to contact the OIG can be found at: http://oig.nasa.gov/contact.htm
+OIG investigators and auditors reside at NASA Headquarters and every center.
+Information about how to contact the OIG is available at https://oig.nasa.gov/contact.html.

 Whistleblowers perform an important service for the public and the NASA Office of Inspector General (OIG) when they report evidence of wrongdoing.
 All NASA employees, contractors, subcontractors, grantees, sub-grantees, and personal services contractors are protected from retaliation for making a protected disclosure .
 Reports concerning wrongdoing by NASA employees or within NASA programs can always be submitted directly to the OIG Hotline.